When was the last time you tracked how much money you spent on food each month? I bet you’ll be surprised at what you find.

-Trust me when I say I am a fan of quick and easy meals but just because they are easy doesn’t mean they are budget friendly.
-All those pre-made meals you see in the freezer section are going to be more expensive than if you were to make a meal yourself.
+Trust me when I say I am a fan of quick and easy meals, but just because they are easy doesn’t mean they are budget-friendly.
+All those pre-made meals you see in the freezer section will be more expensive than if you were to make a meal yourself.

 You’ll have a tasty meal and probably have leftovers for the following day.
 The leftovers can be your quick and easy meal!

 Related article: 85 Frugal Meals You Can Make Even On A Small Budget

 10| Buy Blocks Of Cheese Vs Pre-Shredded Cheese

 How often do you buy those bags of pre-shredded cheese at the grocery store?
 Yea, we all do it, but did you know it’s more cost-effective to buy a block of cheese and shred it yourself.
 That’s right, grating your own cheese can save you money.

 The cost of a bag of pre-shredded cheese at a store near us is $2.20.
 A block of the same cheddar cheese is $2.79.
 Now I know what you’re thinking, the block of cheese is more expensive.
 Well, you have to read the fine print…or the labels.